sivakumarchennai100/Docker-Zero-to-Hero/volumes.md

 Container --> NGINX installed --> Storage of log files Container down --> NGINX down --> Log files deleted.

-Scenario2: Frontend Container --> Fetching data from files stored by the backend container <-- Backend Container (Down)
+Scenario2: Frontend Container --> Fetching data from files stored by the backend container <-- Backend Container (Down) --> Then we have the current day data only.

-Scenario3: App container --> Fetching the file that is provided from the cron job on the host >> Container cannot access the file from the host directories, it can only access the resources.
+Scenario3: App container --> Need to Fetch the file that is provided from the cron job on the host >> Container cannot access the file from the host directories, it can only access the resources.

 For the above scenarios , docker offers 2 solutions

 1. Bind mounts >> Allow to bind a directory on the host with the folder inside a container
-2. Volumes >> Same as Bind mounts with better lifecycles Using Docker cli >> create/remove/move volumes >> Binding the folder bw Container and any hosts can be done with volumes High performance
+2. Volumes >> Same as Bind mounts with better lifecycles Using Docker cli >> create/remove/move volumes >> Binding the folder bw Container and any hosts can be done with volumes (EC2, S3, NFS etc.,) High performance
 ---------------------------------------------------------